srinivassivaratri/commitify/README.md

 ### How It Works

 1. Retrieve git diff of staged changes
-2. Send diff to Perplexity AI API with instructions
+2. Send diff to Perplexity AI API with detailed instructions
-3. Receive generated commit message
+3. Receive generated commit message following specific rules:
+   - Title: Max 50 chars, conventional commits format
+   - Description: Max 72 chars per line, explains WHY the change was made
+   - Focuses on business impact or user benefit
+   - Mentions affected components and any breaking changes
 4. Allow user to review, edit, or use the message

 ### Configuration